lukasnf/Numerical-ODE-Solver/README.md

 # Numerical ODE Solver

 This project is a Python implementation for solving ordinary differential equations (ODEs) numerically.
-The script allows users to choose between two methods: Euler's Method and Runge-Kutta 4th Order Method (RK4), providing a visual representation of the solution.
+The script allows users to choose between two methods: Euler's Method and Runge-Kutta 4th Order Method (RK4), providing a visual representation of the solution (optional).
+Note: Euler's Method is more inaccurate than RK4.

 ## Requirements
 Python version >= 3.8